Publications

 ||||||||||||

 This review is focused on marine pollution from marine plastic in Southeast Asia, particularly in the ten ASEAN countries (Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand and Viet Nam).
 This paper aims to offer a regional overview of marine plastics research in Southeast Asia.
-Specifically, this report includes a review of the current knowledge about marine plastic pollution within ASEAN member nations, a review of recent marine scientific plastics research about Southeast Asia, and a review of research interest in marine plastics by international and regional intergovernmental organizations.
-Several years of research by National University of Singapore (NUS) have resulted in data and analysis contained in the report on marine plastic pollution in Southeast Asia.
+Specifically, this report includes a review of the current knowledge about marine plastic pollution within ASEAN member nations, a review of recent marine scientific plastics research about Southeast Asia, and a review of research interest in marine plastics by international and regional intergovernmental organisations.
+Several years of research by the National University of Singapore (NUS) have resulted in data and analysis contained in the report on marine plastic pollution in Southeast Asia.

 Latest Posts